President and CEO

 Aside from organizing conferences, facilitating workshops/trainings, and keynote speaking for schools, organizations, or youth related conferences, Ramirez is a devoted loving father and family man.

 Kathy Witsil has had a career with JPM Chase and its heritage organizations for over 20 years.
 She joined Bank One in 1998 in digital marketing (an emerging area at that time).
-She is now in CCB Operations with responsibility for Auto Specialty Operations, Project Management & Customer Experience.
+She is now in CCB Operations with responsibility for Auto Operations and Product Management.
 Prior to this role, she has held leadership roles in Card Services, Small Business Banking and Student Loans.
 Kathy also holds seven patents in the areas of data, payment devices, and card design.